-It is estimated that around 2.5 hours preparation is required for each single session (reading assignments and review of earlier class PPT).
+It is estimated that around 2 hours of preparation is required for each single session (reading assignments and review of earlier class PPT).

-Note that some readings in the syllabus are optional or you only need to choose a chapter among the few.
-Reading assignments are subject to an update prior to the course.
-The latest information will be available on Canvas-LMS course page.
+Note that some readings in the syllabus are mandatory and others - recommended (optional).

+Reading assignments are subject to change.
+The latest information will be available on the Canvas-LMS course page.